Hands-on learning is a vital part of childhood because it’s how young children start learning skills informally before entering formal learning.

 - Hands-on learning engages children in problem-solving strategies.

-- It allows young children to interact with the learning materials and make mistakes as they learn in a practical manner.
+- It allows young children to interact with learning materials and learn through practical experience, including making mistakes.
 Valuable learning takes place through making mistakes.

 - Hands-on learning is more realistic and less abstract for young learners.

-- It helps to develop critical thinking skills and create learning opportunities to use all seven senses.
+- It helps develop critical thinking skills and creates opportunities to use all seven senses.
 It is a practical approach to learning.

-- Hands-on learning is a very good pathway to improve fine motor skills.
+- Hands-on learning is an excellent way to improve fine motor skills.

 Albert Einstein said: